swiftdiaries/cisco-kubeflow-starter-pack/README.md

 *2. What if I am a Cisco customer, but don't have Kubernetes installed?*

 If you are a Cisco customer, but don't have Kubernetes installed, you may consider trying Cisco Container Platform or set up Kubernetes v.1.14 on
-Cisco UCS ML servers before installing Kubeflow and the starter pack.
+Cisco UCS before installing Kubeflow and the starter pack.
 The ./install directory in this repo has instructions on how to install Kubernetes but we might not be able to provide support for Kubernetes installation.

 *3. What is Cisco Community Support?*